pyexcel/pyexcel-odsr/README.rst

-Read from an ods from memory
+Read from an  from memory
 ********************************************************************************

 Continue from previous example: